 Is there any solution to reduce road congestion?

-Since road congestion is such a big headache in the trucking sector, industry experts try to find efficient solutions to reduce the impact of the problem.
+Road congestion is a big headache in the trucking sector.
+So, industry experts try to find efficient solutions to reduce the impact of the problem.
 Here are the most relevant options to unload American highways:

 - Better route planning